yupinghu/config/README.md

 be in the checked in `gitconfig` file, to make it easier to vary them (this is why there's a goofy `.gitconfig-more` file that just gets created by the script).

-The scripts are smart enough to skip steps that appear to already have been performed so it's safe to run multiple times (e.g. to apply new settings after the script has been changed).

 If you have machine-specific stuff to add to your environment, put it in `env-more.sh` in this directory.